 repeat above configuration across the needle bed, going as narrow or as wide as desired, the series of pleats will face in one direction.
 Crystal pleats are very fine knife pleats often seen in sewing in tuxedo shirts

 double sharp or box pleats are a variation where the direction of every other pleat is reversed, extra stitch groups may be added between pleats to vary their spacing.
 The pleats are folded away from each other on the outside of the garment.
 Inverted box pleats are the same as a box pleat, but face inside the garment

-added stitch group represented by star, stitch count varied to suit
+added stitch group represented by a star, stitch count varied to suit

 fold up as